maricsnel/WeeklySQLChallenge/Week 7.md

 JOIN balanced_tree.product_details AS product ON sales.prod_id = product.product_id
 GROUP BY product.product_name;
 ```
-This query calculates the total discount amount for each product based on the sales data.
+- The calculation for the total discount amount is performed using the `SUM` function on the product of "qty" (quantity), "price", and "discount" divided by 100 (to get the actual discount value).

+- The `GROUP BY product.product_name` clause groups the results by unique "product_name" values.

 | product_name                  | total_discount_amount |
 |------------------------------|-----------------------|